Taste is the most valuable skill in marketing

 Has technology killed creative skills before?

-Every major technology cycle in marketing has democratized execution.
+Technology has democratized marketing execution in every major cycle.
 And every time, the people who predicted that the old skills would die were wrong.
 The skills got more valuable because there was more output that needed quality control.
 This pattern has repeated with desktop publishing, the web, social media, and now AI.

 Desktop publishing in the late 1980s.
 Aldus PageMaker shipped and suddenly anyone with a Macintosh could lay out a brochure.
 Before that, you needed a typesetter.
 You needed a paste-up artist.
 The cost of a single marketing flyer ran into the hundreds of dollars.